 How to string the shooting strings

-Unlike the other types of string, the shooting strings are actually woven through the mesh, and the most popular method is a straight weave.
-Other types include rolled, nylon laced, or even no shooting strings at all.
+Unlike the other types of string, the shooting strings weave together through the mesh, and the most popular method is a straight weave.
+Different types include rolled, nylon laced, or even no shooting strings at all.

-Depending on the exact shape of your pocket and channel, you'll want to experiment with the placement of your shooting strings to see which gives the best ball performance.
-As a general rule though, you should have the closest string to the ball looser than the other strings, which should tighten as you work up towards the scoop.
+Depending on your pocket and channel's exact shape, you'll want to experiment with the placement of your shooting strings to see which gives the best ball performance.
+As a general rule, though, you should have the closest string to the ball looser than the other strings, which should tighten as you work up towards the scoop.

 It's important to remember that NCAA and NFHS rules prohibit any shooting strings which are more than four inches from the top of the scoop.
 Make sure your shooting strings are within this margin, or you'll risk an equipment penalty.